ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ### Requirements

-Candidates should aim to complete the project during the 12 months AST training time.
+Registrars should aim to complete the project during the 12 months AST training time.

-Candidates are required to achieve a pass grade in their project.
+Registrars are required to achieve a pass grade in their project.

 The project is expected to be presented at a level comparable to a project completed for Master’s Degree.